WHY ARE PRESERVATIVES USED IN SKINCARE?

 Waterless products, like our Face Oil and All-Around Balm, do not in general require preservatives.
 However, it is extremely important to not get even one drop of water or liquid mixed into such a product.
 In our balm we use vitamin E to prevent rancidity of the product, but it is good to remember that anti-oxidants do not have preservative properties as such.

 Sodium levulinate is the sodium salt of levulinic acid, an organic acid that in this case is derived from sugarcane.

 Sodium anisate is the salt form of star anis derived organic acid.
 Both exhibit anti-microbial and skin conditioning properties.
 At the appropriate pH, the salts transform into acid, and voilà – product preserved.

-Our Toner Sprayuses the same sodium levulinate as our cleansers, but in combination with potassium sorbate, dehydroacetic acid and p-anisic acid.
+Our Face Toner uses the same sodium levulinate as our cleansers, but in combination with potassium sorbate, dehydroacetic acid and p-anisic acid.